By Steve Beauregard

 Staying at places like the Flamingo, or Harrah’s or Paris, Bally’s or the MGM will enable you to have a very short walk and short tram ride to the Convention Center for your meetings or business.

-Compare that to places like Mandalay Bay, where you’ll have to call a cab, or get to the MGM and THEN take the monorail to the Las Vegas Convention Center.
+Compare that to places like Mandalay Bay, where you’ll have to call an Uber/Lyft or cab, or get to the MGM and THEN take the monorail to the Las Vegas Convention Center.

 Staying at the Aria, Bellagio, or Caesars Palace is almost as bad.
 While it’s a shorter distance to the nearest monorail station, you will be walking the length of your resort, then crossing the Strip, then crossing the length of another resort to get to the monorail station, which are always tucked in the far most eastern part of the east side hotel/casinos.